miaomiaoliyi/server-of-chinese-painting-style/README.md

 * [jcjohnson/neural-style](https://github.com/jcjohnson/neural-style)
 * nodejs (tested with v0.10.25)

-Follow the [neural-style setup instructions](https://github.com/jcjohnson/neural-style/blob/master/INSTALL.md) for installing neural-style and all of its dependencies. neural-style-server assumes that neural-style is being used with NVidia hardware, CUDA, and CuDNN (e.g. it depends on nvidia-smi for enumerating GPUs).

-Once you have neural-style set up, clone the neural-style-server repository.
-You'll need to edit [config/default.json](https://github.com/obijywk/neural-style-server/blob/master/config/default.json) or add your own config file e.g. config/local.json - see the [node-config documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files) for more information about config file naming and load order.

 **Config options:**
 * `port`: (required) The HTTP server port on which the web server will listen.
 * `dataPath`: (required) The directory where image and settings input files and image output files will be stored.
 There shouldn't be any other files in this directory - neural-style-server will scan it on startup to discover data created by previous runs.